Why You Should Never Clean Your Garden Beds Until Temperatures Stay Above 50 Degrees

 Simple Steps to Time Your Cleanup Right

-When you’re ready to begin, work gradually rather than doing everything in one weekend.
-Start with the areas closest to your house or most visible from windows, leaving the edges of your property and more naturalized areas for later.
-This staged approach gives birds time to adapt and find new foraging spots as you work.
+It is better to begin your work gradually instead of doing it all in one weekend.
+Start with the areas of your property that are closest to your house or that are most visible from your windows, and postpone the edges of your property or more naturalized areas for later.
+This allows the birds to adapt and locate new foraging areas as you work.

 Here’s a bird-friendly cleanup strategy:

-• Create a brush pile in a corner of your yard with larger debris to provide ongoing shelter
+• For continuous cover, create a brush pile in a corner of your yard with larger debris.

 Happy birding!